Croissanton/TurnQuest/Documentation/Contractual Project Documents/documentation.md

 ### Entities

-This module contains entities used in the game - Player, player's allies, enemies and items.
+This module contains entities used in the game - player, enemies and items.
 Classes that contains logic of the given entity and the state in which it is in a given moment.

-#### Classes
+##### Classes

 - Character
-	- The base class for the Player, Enemy and Ally classes.
+	- The base class for the Player and Enemy classes.
 	- Consist of stats of the entity and appropriate getters and setters.
 - Player
 	- Inherits from the Character class.
 	- Object of this class is created always after logging in or signing up.
 	- It contains the player stats and the necessary logic.
-- Ally
+	- On the base of chosen character class sets up the player's inventory and stats.
 - Clan
 	- Used to group players - team up players.
 	- Contains a list of players names.